craftcms/docs/docs/commerce/5.x/development/orders.md

 {{ order.dateOrdered|date }}
 ```

+Note that when we check whether an order came back and immediately `{% exit 404 %}` to

 The substance of this “receipt” view is entirely up to you—orders contain [a huge amount of data](#order-data), including line items, adjustments, transactions, status history, notes, custom fields, and more.